AmpersandTarski/prototype-frontend/docs/definition_of_done.md

 # Definition of Done

-Here we define our Definition of Done.
+This is our Definition of Done.
 Both for the now, and our ambitions for the future.

 ## Now